liamb315/image_lstm/README.md

 which will execute over the inputted files specified in the `opt` Lua table.
 Additional specifications are provided here, however, one must match the following criteria in the table:

-1. Sequence length `seq_length` must match the sequence length declared in R
+1. Sequence length `opt.seq_length` must match the sequence length declared in R
-2. The input size must `input_size` must match the dimension of the Representation Chosen
+2. The input size must `opt.input_size` must match the dimension of the Representation Chosen
-3. The output size `output_size` must match the number of classes provided
+3. The output size `opt.output_size` must match the number of classes provided

 # Questions
 1. Representation is sparse at the hidden layer FC7, concerning?